taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.wait_event`

-Wait on an event primitive until it transitions to a signaled state.
-The user MUST signal the awaited event; otherwise it is an undefined behavior.
+Waits until an event primitive transitions to a signaled state.
+The awaited event *must* be signaled by an external procedure or an previous invocation to `function.reset_event`; otherwise, an undefined behavior would occur.

 `function.submit`

-Submit all commands to the logical device for execution.
-Ensure that any previous device command has been offloaded to the logical computing device.
+Submits all previously invoked device commands to the offload device for execution.

 `function.wait`

 Waits until all previously invoked device commands are executed.
+Any invoked command that has not been submitted is submitted first.

 `function.load_aot_module`